Skip to main content

 Full-time is considered 12 credits for undergraduate and 8.5 credits for graduate students during fall/winter semester.

-Unless specified by the granting organization, funds will not be split and will be applied towards the current semester of enrollment (or the next period of enrollment if not currently enrolled).
+Unless specified by the granting organization, funds will not be split between semesters and will be applied towards the current semester of enrollment (or the next period of enrollment if not currently enrolled).
 If you, or the granting agency, wishes otherwise, a written request is needed.
-Students should send create a case and the agency should send an email to ocs@byu.edu.
-Changes to an award may only be made once.
+Students should create a case and the agency should send an email to ocs@byu.edu.

 GPA